Zahraaabidha/stealthmesh/README.md

-StealthMesh
-Adaptive Stealth Communication & Decentralized Cyber Defense for MSMEs
+StealthMesh – Adaptive Stealth Communication & Decentralized Cyber Defense for MSMEs

-StealthMesh is a lightweight, decentralized cybersecurity framework built for small and medium enterprises (MSMEs) that cannot afford heavy SOC infrastructure.
+StealthMesh is a lightweight, decentralized cybersecurity framework designed for micro, small, and medium enterprises (MSMEs) that cannot afford large-scale SOC (Security Operations Center) infrastructure.

-Each node in the mesh autonomously detects threats, communicates stealthily, coordinates with peers, and performs micro-containment without relying on any central command.
+Each node in the mesh autonomously detects threats, communicates through stealth channels, coordinates with peers, and performs micro-containment — all without any central command.

-🚀 Key Goals

-Build a resilient, distributed cyber-defense mesh that functions even during partial network compromise.
+The goal is not to replace enterprise SOCs, but to provide a resilient, affordable, and distributed defense system that continues functioning even during partial network compromise.

-Enable stealth communication to evade adversarial reconnaissance.

-Provide affordable, scalable protection for MSMEs.

-Support real-time monitoring via a FastAPI dashboard backend.

-🧩 Core Architecture
+Architecture Overview

+A high-level text diagram of the StealthMesh system:

-1. Mesh Core (mesh_core/)
+Mesh Core (mesh_core/)

-Implements the communication backbone of StealthMesh.
+Implements the decentralized communication backbone.

 Capabilities